๐Ÿ“‹ Overview

 If They File a Lawsuit

-• Note the 60-day deadline - Anti-SLAPP motion must be filed within 60 days of service
+• Note the 60-day window.
+An anti-SLAPP motion must generally be filed within 60 days after service of the complaint, unless the court permits a later filing.

 Organizations That May Help